Infosys Limited (INFY) Beta Value: Understanding the Market Risk

-The price-to-earnings ratio for Infosys Limited (NYSE: INFY) is above average at 24.82x.
+The price-to-earnings ratio for Infosys Limited (NYSE: INFY) is above average at 24.85x.
 The 36-month beta value for INFY is also noteworthy at 1.00.
-There are mixed opinions on the stock, with 31 analysts rating it as a “buy,” 8 rating it as “overweight,” 9 rating it as “hold,” and 2 rating it as “sell.”

-The average price estimated by analysts for INFY is $20.95, which is $3.49 above than the current price.
-The public float for INFY is 3.56B, and at present, short sellers hold a 1.58% of that float.
-The average trading volume of INFY on March 21, 2023 was 7.64M shares.
+The public float for INFY is 3.56B, and at present, short sellers hold a 1.52% of that float.
+The average trading volume of INFY on March 28, 2023 was 7.94M shares.

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio